NIhal964/churn-retention-system/README.md

 ## What I'd Do Differently

 Get a better dataset.
 Specifically, one with treatment and control groups — who was contacted, who wasn't, and what happened to both.
 That's what would allow genuine uplift modeling instead of assumption-based rescue rates.
+The right way to measure rescue rate is an A/B test: contact a random subset, hold out a control group, measure the difference.
+I built that kind of sequential testing infrastructure in a separate project — the missing piece here is the data, not the methodology.
 The decision layer architecture would stay the same; the inputs to the profit formula would actually be measured rather than assumed.

 ---